- Initial Subdivision Questions

 Subdivision Application Fee

 - The application fee must be included in accordance with County Bylaws.
 The subdivision fees apply not only to the new lot(s) created under the subdivision plan, but also the lot which constitutes the remainder, excluding lots proposed as reserve or public utility lots.
-Accepted forms of payment include debit, credit and cheque payable to Beaver County.
-Application fee is non-refundable
+Accepted forms of payment include debit, credit, and cheque payable to Beaver County.
+The application fee may be refunded if you wish to withdraw your application, depending on the stage at which your application has been processed.

 Sketch of the Proposed Subdivision, specifying the following: